-Field planning must involve risk mitigation of the above potential impacts to the fullest extent possible.
+Project planning must involve the identification and mitigation of all potential welfare risks to minimise their impacts as much as possible.
 Note that whilst these impacts are specifically associated with transport and temporary holding, an animal may also experience other impacts from associated procedures such as trapping and marking.
 Investigators must be aware that the effects of a series of stressors, such as capture, handling, transportation, sedation, anaesthesia and marking are cumulative.